Quotes & anectdotes from the wise, the foolish, the courageous & the drunk

 How many things we held yesterday as articles of faith which today we tell as fables. faith

-Every one rushes elsewhere and into the future, because no one wants to face one's own inner self. future
+Every one rushes elsewhere and into the future, because no one wants to face one's own inner self. the future

 Those who have compared our life to a dream were right... we were sleeping wake, and waking sleep. dreams